AriFordsham/GHCWiki/holes.md

 When using holes (i.e. `-XHoles` is set), we expect the following:

 1. The program should type-check as if every hole `_?h` is replaced with `undefined`.
-There is an exception to this rule: see [Ambiguous types](holes#ambiguous-types) below.
+See [Ambiguous types](holes#ambiguous-types) for an exception to this rule.
 1. If the program is well-typed (as above), then:

   - The types of all holes should be reported.
-  - Reporting the hole types should not cause type-checking (or compiling in general) to stop (in error). **SLPJ what does this mean? ** A type error \*never\* causes type checking to stop.
-Do you mean that a program with holes (but no other errors) should compile and run, falling over at runtime only if you evaluate a hole?
-Please give an example.  **End of SLPJ**
+  - Assuming no other errors, the program should compile and run.
+  - If running a program causes a hole to be evaluated, the evaluation should fail with an runtime error.
+See [Runtime error](holes#runtime-error) for an example.
 1. (optional) If the program is ill-typed, then:

   - The types of all holes should be reported.